dreadheaddreamz/ProfessorDread/README.md

 ## Usage

 To Run the gem type bin/ProfessorDread into your terminal.
 There will be a list of Pokémon that comes up.
 Type the name of the Pokémon you would like data on.
+The name, Height and weight will be returned.
+From that screen you can input Types, Abilities, Moves, and version.

 ## Devolopment